-Newman will take charge of PSC FC for the 2017 UPSL fall season, and brings a wealth of experience to the role.
+Newman will take charge of PSC FC for the 2017 UPSL fall season and brings a wealth of experience to the role.

-The British-born coach’s career stretched over 20 years in the professional game – during that time he plied his trade as a defender in the MLS (Major League Soccer), the NASL (North American Soccer League), and in the Major Indoor Soccer League.
+The British-born coach’s career stretched over 20 years in the professional game – during that time he plied his trade as a defender in the MLS (Major League Soccer), the NASL (North American Soccer League), and the Major Indoor Soccer League.

 Newman played alongside world stars including Manchester United legend George Best and former Bayern Munich striker Gerd Müller, before winning a number of championships with the San Diego Sockers, with whom he played under his father, Ron Newman.

 The 59-year-old hung up his boots in 1987, becoming assistant to his father at the Sockers, before he was hired as head coach of indoor side Las Vegas Dustdevils.
 He then went on to link up with his father once again, this time at MLS outfit Kansas City Wizards, a tenure during which the pair oversaw their squad reach the league’s playoffs and record the best win/loss ratio achieved by an MLS club at that time.

 Newman later brought his family to San Diego, where he enjoyed director of coaching roles with the Del Mar Sharks and Encinitas Express, alongside working with PSC.